FirelightWP/easy-fancybox/readme.txt

 = Can I play YouTube, Dailymotion and Vimeo movies in a FancyBox overlay? =

 Yes.
-Just let the plugin auto-detect and auto-enable it for you! :)
+Simply create a link using the Share URL (the full Page URL, the Short URL with or without options like HD etc.) to the YouTube/Vimeo/Dailymotion page in your post content.
+If you have Auto-detect enabled, the plugin will take care of the rest for you! :)

-Place the Share URL (the full Page URL, the Short URL or even with the HD option) to the YouTube/Vimeo/Dailymotion page in your content.
 If you have disabled Auto-detection, give the link a class attribute like `class="fancybox-youtube"` for Youtube, `class="fancybox-vimeo"` for Vimeo and `class="fancybox-dailymotion"` for Dailymotion, to manually enable FancyBox for it.

 Both YouTube and Vimeo movies can be made to play immediately after opening by adding the paramer `autoplay=1` to the URL.
 For example, a short-url YouTube link that should play in HD mode, have the full screen button and auto-start on open, would look like:
 `